pingfu/pingfu.github.io/_posts/2011-02-25-net-dot-tcp-iis7-wcf-and-dotnet.markdown

 tags: net.tcp
 ---

 Microsoft has recently re-invented the wheel (http) with their most recent addition to Windows Communication Foundation (WCF), the net.tcp protocol.
-The motivation is simple enough, drop http due to it's inherent performance inefficiencies.
+The motivation is simple enough, drop http due to its inherent performance inefficiencies.
 Microsoft have defined new URI handler for the http killer, net.tcp://resource/

 What I find curious about net.tcp is the design decision that separates it from http.sys. http.sys is the kernel-mode protocol listener for http, introduced with IIS 6.0.
 It allows multiple processes to share the same port for communication at the same time.
 This model of abstraction enabled arbitrary processes to share the same port, IIS application pools and worker processes for example.